Clinical resource for qualified practitioners. For client-facing information, visit our client page or TraumaDirectory.org.

 In-session techniques

-The practical toolkit for working with dissociative systems: titration for safe trauma processing, the Internal Conference Table for parts communication, and unblending for restoring Self-leadership.
+The practical toolkit for working with dissociative systems: titration for safe trauma processing, the Internal Conference Table for parts communication, and unblending for restoring the client's grounded, observing presence.

 Titration menu